bolah2009/PeaceEducation/README.md

    a.
 Setup Home screen with links to the following screen - `about`, - `quiz`, - `library` and - `peacebuilding sandbox` screen.
    b.
 Proper navigation to respective screens listed above.
 2. Milestone 2
    a.
-Set up proper rendering and display to the `library` and `peacebuilding sandbox` screens
+Set up rendering and display to the `library`, `about` and `peacebuilding sandbox` screens
 3. Milestone 3
    a.
-Implement `quiz` logic and display and add `about` screen
+Implement `quiz` logic and display
 4. Milestone 4
    a.
+Add quiz score storage and tracking logic.
-Add authentication for tracking quiz data on the cloud using `Firestore` API
+   b.
+[Optional] Add authentication for tracking quiz data on the cloud using `Firestore` API